Shop to support our mission!

 Why Shop With SCAS?

-Across the state of South Carolina, there are families who face heavy economic burdens during seen and unforeseen situations, extremely high medical expenditures that exceed those without an autism spectrum disorder.
-This disorder also causes continuous health and marriage problems, burnout, stress, and lost parental productivity.
-Some parents are unable to obtain and/or maintain a job due to the continuous and unusual needs of their child(ren).
+Across the state of South Carolina, there are families who face heavy economic burdens during seen and unforeseen situations, and extremely high medical expenditures related to caring for their family members with Autism.
+Some parents are unable to obtain and/or maintain a job due to the ongoing needs of their child(ren).
 Added pressure is placed on families who need respite-relief or a break; but there are limited funding resources and service providers available for them.
-This is the reason why socio-economic support from outside resources is essential in helping persons and families affected by an autism spectrum disorder in having a better quality of life and a better tomorrow.
+This is the reason why socio-economic support from outside resources is essential to achieve our vision where everyone in the Autism community is connected to the resources needed to live fully.
 Finally, to help address some of our non-funded initiatives, financial contributions are highly welcomed to keep individuals out of institutions, alleviate stress for families, prevent abuse and neglect, strengthen family stability, and help persons who are in need.

 We all need a friend to help us in times of need.
-Sometimes people affected by autism feel isolated.
-Help us provide social connections for parents that need support or individuals to connect with other individuals with autism.
+Help us provide social connections for parents that need support or Autistic individuals to connect with their peers.
 Your donation can help us cover everything from bus passes or the cost to put on a sensory-friendly social.

-Individuals with autism typically have difficulties in verbal and non-verbal communication.
-For this reason training of law enforcement, teachers and even medical professional is necessary to improve quality of life.
-Your donation would help us provide these training across South Carolina.
+Autistic individuals often have difficulties in verbal and non-verbal communication.
+For this reason training of law enforcement, teachers and even medical professional is necessary to improve community access and inclusion.
+Your donation will help us provide these training across South Carolina.

 Although everyday (365 days per year) can be difficult and a daunting challenge for children and their family members impacted by an autism spectrum disorder, there is a tremendous pressing need for summer support funding, especially during the grueling summer months of (June thru the first week in August).
 These months are extremely difficult and longer for families that face ongoing challenging behaviors and encounter economic hardships.
 This is because school is out, schedules are different, there is a lot of anxiety, there are limited or no scholarship opportunities to help families fund their child’s summer activities.
 Families are also in crisis mode due to the severe state budget cuts over the past several years.
 In the past few years, there has been a decrease in family support funds made available to allow children with an autism spectrum disorder to participate in summer activities in their perspective cities and/or towns.
 Help us send every child to camp, donate now!